CashnipLeaf/CPWE/README.md

 # CPWE - Configurable Planetary Wind Effects

-**NOTE:** This mod is under active development.
-Anything and everything here is subject to change.
+### This mod is under active development.
+Everything in here is subject to change.

 CPWE is a mod for Kerbal Space Program designed to provide a framework for defining wind patterns for any celestial body, including custom/modded ones.